 Another working gun dog turned family pet, the golden retriever is another enormously trainable breed capable of learning a huge array of commands, of understanding subtle movements and gestures, and their years as working dogs has seen them develop highly energetic and agile bodies to be able to run, play and perform intelligent skills for hours on end.

-Of course, this is because they are one of the most loyal, loving and highly-tolerant dog breeds around, meaning they make outstandingly trustworthy family pets who have no problem with firm petting and strong cuddles from any member of the family.
+Of course, this is because they are one of the most loyal, loving and highly-tolerant dog breeds around, meaning they make outstandingly trustworthy family pets.
 The reason for this demeanour is simply: they are pack animals and only ever want to be with their family (so don’t leave them alone for long!) and are often described as perpetual puppies that never grow up.
-While this is endearing, they are big and strong, too, so if you do have kids in the house, the occasional bump might happen when your oversized puppy gets excited (which will be a lot of time).
+While this is endearing, they are big and strong, too, so if you do have kids in the house, the occasional bump might happen when your oversized puppy gets excited (which will be a lot of the time).

 Like the Labrador, they need a large space to run around in, care and personal attention, and they like to eat a lot.
 Restrict their food to regular meal times and you can even improve their diet with grain-free food if they show signs of allergies.